 School at the beach?
 The fact is, dealing with the impact of Covid-19 has forced many schools to employ an online-only school schedule.
-The one advantage of this is that it allows families to head to the beach during one of the best times of the year.
-Late summer and early fall are beautiful times of year here on Ocean Isle Beach.
+The one advantage of this is that it allows families to head to the beach during some of the best times of the year.
 But, can you really expect your kids to go to school while at the beach?
 The answer is yes, albeit with a little bit of planning.
-This week and next week we'll share with you some of the best tips and ways to have a successful late summer or early fall family vacation all while getting your kids' school work done.
-Let's get started.
+This week and next week we’ll share with you some of the best tips and ways to have a successful off-season family vacation all while getting your kids’ school work done.
+Let’s get started.

 Choose your home base

 Of course, the first thing you need to do is pick a vacation home.
 We have a huge selection of vacation homes to choose from.

 All of our homes are well appointed and most have Wi-Fi.
 Wi-Fi is a critical feature to have if you are looking to have the kids do school work from the vacation rental.